-Some U.S. providers are able to unlock your cell phone so that you can use it while abroad.
-You need to check with your local provider to see whether or not this is an option for you.
+Some U.S. providers can unlock your cell phone so that you can use it while abroad.
+You need to check with your local provider to see whether this is an option for you.

 It may be easiest to purchase a pay-as-yougo phone while in China.
 This will give you a local Chinese number and allow you to communicate with your new friends.
 Calling internationally may still be expensive.